Tabouli is a bright salad with fresh herbs, juicy tomatoes, and crisp cucumber tossed in lemon dressing.

 Instructions

-- Bring a small pot of 1-1/4 cups water to a boil.
-Meanwhile, add the bulgur to a large bowl.
-Sprinkle with 3/4 teaspoon salt, then pour the boiling water over.
-Stir, then cover the bowl tightly with plastic wrap.
-Let sit at room temperature for 15โ25 minutes or until all water is absorbed in the bulgur.
-Remove plastic wrap and fluff with a fork.
-Let cool to room temperature.
-(If youโre in a hurry, pop it in the fridge!)
-I love making this part a day beforeโmakes the salad come together quicker!
+- Bring 1-1/4 cups water to a boil.
+Add bulgur to a large glass bowl, sprinkle with salt, and pour the boiling water over.
+Stir, cover tightly with plastic wrap, and let sit at room temperature for 15–25 minutes or until all water is absorbed.
+Remove plastic wrap, fluff with a fork, and let cool to room temperature.
+For faster cooling, place in the fridge.
+Bulgur can be made ahead for easy prep later.

 - Zest and juice lemons to get 1 teaspoon zest and 3 tablespoons juice.
 Add to a wide-mouth jar with all other dressing ingredients.
-Season to taste (I add 3/4 teaspoon salt and 1/2 teaspoon pepper).
+Season to taste (I add 3/4 tsp salt and 1/2 tsp pepper).
 Shake vigorously to combine and place in the fridge until ready to use.

 Video